gnarlyquack/dr-strangetest/README.txt

 only continue if the necessary requirements are met.

-skip() may be used in test functions to skip individual tests and in fixture setup functions (described later) to skip an entire object, file, or directory of tests.
+skip() may be used in test functions to skip individual tests and in fixture setup functions (described below) to skip an entire object, file, or directory of tests.
 Calling skip() outside of a test or setup function is an error.

 Skipping a test does not generate a failure or an error in the test results.
-Although EasyTest indicates when tests are skipped, it does not report details unless run in 'verbose' mode (described earlier).
+Although EasyTest indicates when tests are skipped, it does not report details unless run in 'verbose' mode (described above).

 Context Objects